VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations

-In this section, we describe VERITAS as a framework for verifying the performance of AI-native receiver in the AI-AI.
-We first discuss the overview of the system and provide high level description of interactions between different components in Section~\ref{sec:method-system}.
-Next, we go into the details of \emph{the Monitor}, and \emph{the Performance Comparator} in Sections~\ref{sec:method-monitor} and~\ref{sec:method-comparator}, respectively.
+In this section, we describe VERITAS as a framework for verifying the performance of AI-native receiver.
+We describe the overview of VERITAS and the interactions between its different components in Section~\ref{sec:method-system}.
+We provide the details of the \emph{Monitor}, and the \emph{Performance Comparator} in Sections~\ref{sec:method-monitor} and~\ref{sec:method-comparator}, respectively.